 Being a Twitter power user means you care about what you tweet and about how influential each tweet is…and how influential you are.
 There is no point in being a power user unless you want to be the best, right?
 That means measuring your success.
 Here are ten tools to do that with:

-- Twitter Counter – Tracking over 10 million users, Twitter Counter is a pretty standard Twitter analytic tool, giving you a snapshot of follower predictions and daily stats.
+- Twitter Counter (no longer available) – Tracking over 10 million users, Twitter Counter is a pretty standard Twitter analytic tool, giving you a snapshot of follower predictions and daily stats.
 And starting at $75/month, you can attract high-quality followers through its follower program.

 - Tweetstats – If you want to break your tweets down by hour, TweetStats is your tool.
 You can also see tweets per month and your reply statistics.
 Free tool.